dopeboy/curriculum-2.0/units/5-string/README.md

 #Unit 5 - Strings

 ##Synopsis
 This lesson introduces strings to our students.
 Students will learn what a string is.
-They will learn how to access and manipulate strings through functions.
-Students will also learn the basics of casting and comparing strings.
+They will learn how to create, initialize, and access them.
+Next, they will learn how to manipulate strings through functions.
+Finally, students will also learn the basics of casting and comparing strings.

 ##Lessons